Zero (Bump of Chicken song): Release

 The collaboration with Bump of Chicken and the song's title was announced in July 2011.
 Originally scheduled for release on October 5 that year, the release was pushed back to October 19 due to the game's release being delayed.
 The single released in two editions by Toy's Factory.
 The standard edition was a CD release, and the limited edition was a combined release with CD and a DVD containing the music videos created by Square Enix staff and the opening version of "Zero".
-Both came packaged with the single "Smile" as the B-side.
+Both came packaged with the band's previous single "Smile" as the B-side.
 At Fujiwara's request, the limited edition used the game's logo illustration by Yoshitaka Amano for the cover art.
 The CD also featured pixel artwork of the band members similar to Final Fantasy character sprites of the Super Famicom era.
 The CD Limited Edition included the hidden track "Shinsen Oyasai Ōkoku no Densetsu no Theme" after the opening version of "Zero".
 "Zero" was later performed live at Bump of Chicken's 2012 Gold Glitter Tour, and was among the tracks included in the band's 2014 album Ray.
-It was later performed live during the band's 2014 Willpolis tour.
+It was also performed live during the band's 2014 Willpolis tour.

 Two different music videos were created for "Zero".
 The standard music video combined shadow puppet-style animated segments telling of two prisoners escaping an army, with matching live-action contemporary dance performed by the Japan-based Broadway Dance Centre, and scenes of the band performing the song.
-The dance sections were choreographed by Ryumi Horyu, with Yohei Suzuki and Makoto Nishibayashi as the lead dancers.
+The dance sections were choreographed by Ryumi Horyu, with Yohei Suzuki and Matoko Nishibayashi as the lead dancers.
 Alternate music videos were created by Square Enix staff using in-game cutscene footage for both the opening and full ending versions.